human development, social justice and sustainable social systems

 We also need to build capacities to respond to international commitments taken during the first World Humanitarian Summit of 2016, where the Grand Bargain was signed with the aim of improving the financing and delivery of humanitarian assistance.
 In this context, strengthening the capacities of local actors falls within the scope of the localisation agenda, which seeks to support, as directly as possible, those who are impacted by humanitarian crises.

 How does it work?

-Caritas Europa undertakes different actions in terms capacity building in the field of humanitarian aid.
+Caritas Europa undertakes different actions in terms of capacity building in the field of humanitarian aid.

 A dedicated task force has mapped available online trainings and publications issued in the Caritas network, to give basic tools for humanitarian staff.

-A two years’ Humanitarian Aid Learning Path is offered to staff of Caritas organisations to strengthen their personal, organisational and networking capacities in specific areas of humanitarian action.
+A two-year Humanitarian Aid Learning Path is offered to staff of Caritas organisations to strengthen their personal, organisational and networking capacities in specific areas of humanitarian action.